 - Cover your light switch with a picture.
 Hanging a picture or something similar over the light switch can be a good idea, especially if the frame’s borders jet out a bit meaning that the light switch won’t keep hitting against the back of the picture.

 - Train yourself!
 It might be easier said than done, however if it’s just a case of someone accidentally turning the switch off by ‘muscle memory’, you should be able to quickly re-learn the new way of doing things!
 Just be sure to register (whether mentally or by speaking) when you have turned the wall switch off, and eventually you will stop doing it.
 In theory!
 If you keep doing it after a few weeks, exploring one of these other three methods may be better.

 - Physically prevent the switch from being flipped.
 You can buy switch covers for toggle switches, which work perfectly for this case.
 Some of them are simple magnetic solutions which clip onto the light switch’s screws, whilst others can be screwed on over the top (and hence these ones also work well for child proofing):

-You also need to be careful because some smart dimmer switches can actually damage a smart bulb.
-This is because a smart bulb needs fairly constant electrical current going to it (so that even if the light is off and only negligible electric is being consumed, the bulb can quickly spin back up to full brightness as it’s designed to do).
+Note: Be careful not to just any random smart switch, because some smart dimmer switches can actually damage a smart bulb.
+This is because a smart bulb needs fairly constant electrical current going to it (so they can be smartly controlled, even when they appear as ‘off’).
 Despite this, most dumb dimmer switches and some smart ones will work by lowering the current being supplied to the bulb.
-This is fine for dumb dimmable bulbs, but not for smart bulbs.
+This is fine for normal dimmable bulbs, but not for smart bulbs.